surajsanchit/astonish-gracious-a/README.md

 making sure it does not become outdated.
 Such a cache could be per-run with this smaller dataset, meaning it would only be outdated if the source data gets updated during the user session.

+#### In relation to pagination of results

+There are 2 ways in which the results can be paginated.
+The API pagination doesn't really do a good job of paginating the results in the way we want.
+Personally if I were to paginate these results I'd do so through the front-end, passing throught the full list and then limiting what the user sees.
+Possibly through use of some jQuery library.

+However, personally I dislike pagination on non-dense datasets.
+When presented with dense data such as accounts and transaction records pagination helps by reducing the strain of looking at too many rows of data at once.
+When presented with simple records like the character cards presented I prefer to just have infinite scroll mode.

 #### In relation to the structure used

 This would be slightly simpler with a more monolithic structre, I did indeed do something like that as a quick out-the-door.\